 How to make turkey bone broth

-Thanks to the Instant Pot, it’s super simple to make this turkey bone broth recipe!
+Thanks to the Instant Pot, it's super simple to make it!

 - Add 1.5 - 2 lbs of turkey carcass to an Instant Pot.
 Add all different parts especially ones containing cartilage.
 I recommend adding the wings as they are great sources of collagen!